MCX, 63 moons gain on tech pact renewal

 At the request of Multi Commodity Exchange of India Limited (MCX), 63 moons technologies (formerly Financial Technologies) has agreed to a fresh arrangement, as per new terms of engagement, for Software Support Services to the exchange and all existing support and service levels to be offered to benefit trading members which they have been enjoying since inception of MCX, said 63 Moons in a statement on Monday.

-The software support and maintenance agreement between 63 moons and MCX, which was last amended in September, 2014, has ended last month.
+The software support and maintenance agreement between 63 moons and MCX, which was last amended in September 2014, ended last month.

 Seamless trading